sunrise-stake/docs/docs/home.md

 Your SOL will be deposited into the underlying pools.

 The majority of the SOL is deposited into a set of [Stake Pools](https://solana.org/stake-pools).
-At present, Sunrise Stake deposits into the [Marinade Finance](https://docs.marinade.finance/) and [SolBlaze] (https://stake-docs.solblaze.org/) pools.
+At present, Sunrise Stake deposits into the [Marinade Finance](https://docs.marinade.finance/) and [SolBlaze](https://stake-docs.solblaze.org/) pools.
 The stake pool tokens (mSOL and bSOL) will be held by the protocol in a [Program Derived Address (PDA)](https://docs.solana.com/developing/programming-model/calling-between-programs#program-derived-addresses).

 A proportion of the deposited SOL is also deposited into the [Marinade Unstake Pool](https://docs.marinade.finance/marinade-protocol/system-overview/unstake-liquidity-pool).
-This pool is used during the unstaking process to provide feeless unstaking, ensuring that users can withdraw their SOL at any time without incurring a fee.
+This pool is used during the unstaking process to provide fee-less unstaking, ensuring that users can withdraw their SOL at any time without incurring a fee.

 When you deposit your SOL, you will receive an equivalent amount of gSOL in your wallet. gSOL can be used in the same way as SOL, by protocols or recipients that support it.